ahmedjoubest/wavesurfer/README.md

 Step 3: Download the folder `annotator` to your local computer.
 Open the subfolder `sounds-->wave_files` and add audio files.

-Step 4: Open the `app.R` and click on icon in read circle to publish the app.
-You will be directed to a window whi
+Step 4: Open the `app.R` and click on icon in read circle.
+You will be directed to a window as shown in the picture below.
+To publish the app, please check both app.R and sounds, and hit `Publish`.
+The process may take a while, depending on the size of audio files.
+When completing, you will obtain a link of the published app.

 <img src="inst/img/publish window.png" width="600">